I was just reading Guillermo’s article on How to get a job even with no Canadian experience, and it was very relatable.

 But once I came back to Canadian with my work visa, I quickly realized I was facing two big challenges.
-First, at 21 years old, I didn’t have much relevant work experience, much less a clue of what to do or what I was good at.
+First, at 21 years old, I didn’t have much relevant work experience, much less a clue about what to do or what I was good at.
 Second, I had zero Canadian work experience.

 Of course, I was also naïve and innocent and I hardly second-guessed myself.
-I guess it paid off because I landed my first job just a month after coming back to Canada: I was hired to work in an inbound call centre.
-It was far and the work was mind-numbing but I lasted the length of the contract and then some more… I was later offered a permanent position, which I was declined.
+I guess it paid off because I landed my first job just a month after coming back to Canada—I was hired to work in an inbound call centre.
+It was far and the work was mind-numbing but I lasted the length of the contract and then some more… I was later offered a permanent position, which I declined.

 For a few months after that, I relied on staffing agencies to find me assignments.
-Some were fun (I remember an exam supervisor position that paid really well), some weren’t (receptionist in a warehouse in the middle of nowhere).
+Some were fun (I remember an exam supervisor position that paid really well), and some weren’t (receptionist in a warehouse in the middle of nowhere).
 Eventually, I decided to grow up and find my own opportunities.
 That’s how I ended up becoming a French teacher, a position I kept for over three years.

-Once again, I have to scan and email my French degrees to potential clients, and explain that no, they aren’t fake—it’s just that French degrees look cheap.
+Once again, I have to scan and email my French degrees to potential clients and explain that no, they aren’t fake—it’s just that French degrees look cheap.
 Sorry, not my fault—take your complaints to the French Ministère de l’éducation.

 Once again, I have to take language tests.
-For some reasons, potential clients often ask me to take French language tests, despite the fact that French is my mother tongue.
+For some reason, potential clients often ask me to take French language tests, despite the fact that French is my mother tongue.
 But after all, the University of Ottawa made me attend French as a second language classes, so what’s new?